 Using our internal linking tool will remind you to link to your cornerstones whenever you’re writing a new post.
 As a result, your cornerstones will stay on top of your linking structure.
 And that’s what they need to get ranking!

-Once again the Internal linking SEO workout, available to all Premium users, can make this step a whole lot easier.
+Once again, the Internal linking SEO workout can make this step a whole lot easier.
 We’ve added a tool that shows you your cornerstone articles (with a link you can copy) as well as relevant pages from your site that you can visit to add that link right away!

 This means you can manage the whole thing from one page — plus you can immediately see whether you’ve added enough links or not.
 If you still need more after you’ve added all the relevant suggested links, just refresh the SEO workout and you’ll get more suggestions to add!